didiez/hibernate-querydsl-type-binding-bug/README.md

 ./mvnw test
 ```

-By default the are some loggers to `DEBUG` and `TRACE` to clarify the issue.
+By default, there are some loggers to `DEBUG` and `TRACE` to clarify the issue.